MNIKIEMA/mnikiema.github.io/docs/_posts/2023-08-06-scrap-gdiy.md

     return new_filename
 ```
 ## Conclusion
-With this Python script, you can automatically load and download episodes of the "Generation Do It Yourself" podcast, saving you time and effort.
-You can customize the script to work with other podcasts by modifying the RSS feed URL and adjusting the naming conventions in the simplify_name method.
+With this Python script, you can automatically load and download episodes of the Generation Do It Yourself podcast, saving you time and effort.
+You can customize the script to work with other podcasts by modifying the RSS feed URL and adjusting the naming conventions in the `simplify_name` method.

-Feel free to extend this script with more features, such as adding metadata to the audio files, creating playlists, or integrating with a podcast player.
+Feel free to extend this script with more features, such as adding metadata to the audio files.

 [gdiy]: https://gdiy.fr
 [jekyll-gh]:   https://github.com/jekyll/jekyll